Panagora’s President Speaks on Knowledge Management at George Washington University

-Ms. Bassan, Panagora’s President and CEO was a guest speaker on at the Knowledge Sharing and Management in International Development spring seminar series sponsored by the George Washington University’s International Education and Educational Technology Leadership Programs, aimed at exposing students to the growing importance of knowledge management in development.
+Betsy Bassan, Panagora’s president and CEO was a guest speaker on at the Knowledge Sharing and Management in International Development spring seminar series sponsored by the George Washington University’s International Education and Educational Technology Leadership Programs, aimed at exposing students to the growing importance of knowledge management in development.

 Ms. Bassan focused on the pragmatic elements of building a knowledge management culture into existing institutions.
 This included a knowledge management effort at a major division of a large consulting firm.